Xunnamius/xscripts/MAINTAINING.md

 types that trigger releases.

-To generate a new release, a GitHub Actions build gets kicked off and, if it's successful, [semantic-release][10] (SR) is used to automatically publish a new release to npm and GitHub along with an updated changelog.
-SR determines whether a release is necessary, and what the new version number will be, by analyzing git commit messages.
-With this in mind, **it is imperative you brush up on [the commit message convention][commit] which drives our releases.**
+To generate a new release, a GitHub Actions build gets kicked off and, if it's successful, [xrelease][10] is used to automatically publish a new release to npm and GitHub along with an updated changelog. xrelease determines whether a release is necessary, and what the new version number will be, by analyzing git commit messages.
+With this in mind, **it is imperative you brush up on [the commit message convention][25] which drives our releases.**

 > \[!IMPORTANT]
 >